ansible/ansible/docsite/rst/guide_cloudstack.rst

 ````````````
 The purpose of this section is to explain how to put Ansible modules together to use Ansible in a CloudStack context.
 You will find more usage examples in the details section of each module.

 Ansible contains a number of extra modules for interacting with CloudStack based clouds.
-All modules support check mode and are designed to use idempotence and have been created, tested and are maintained by the community.
+All modules support check mode, are designed to be idempotent, have been created and tested, and are maintained by the community.

 .. note:: Some of the modules will require domain admin or root admin privileges.